ATNoG/rigourous-devprivops-docs/content/internals/yaml_to_triples.md

 ## Configuration

-A system can have certain variables that are configurable, especially when the system is to be exported to third parties as a component of other systems.
+A system can have certain variables that are configurable, especially useful when the system is to be exported to third parties as a component of other systems.

-Configurations are stored in the `config` directory and are yaml files which contain all the variables that can be changes on system installation.
+Configurations are stored in the `config` directory and are YAML files which contain all the variables that can be changed on system installation.
 Each file contains a possible configuration in full.
 The configuration itself is a list of variable identifiers and their respective values.